MenghaoGuo/PCT/README.md

 Paper link: https://arxiv.org/pdf/2012.09688.pdf

-## News:
+## <font color=red>News</font> :

-* <font color="#dd0000"> 2021.3.31 </font><br />
-: We try to add simple position embedding in each self-attention layer, we get a more stable training process and 93.3% accuracy on modelnet40 dataset. code updates in classification network.
+* 2021.3.31 : We try to add simple position embedding in each self-attention layer, we get a more stable training process and 93.3% accuracy on modelnet40 dataset.
+Code updates in classification network.
-* 2021.3.29 : PCT has been accepted by CVMJ.
+* 2021.3.29 : PCT has been accepted by Computational Visual Media Journal (CVMJ).

 ## Astract